codingthefuturewithai/ollama-local-model-testing/EVALUATION-METHODOLOGY.md

 ## Standard Evaluation Format

-For each test, document using this template:
+For each test, an evaluating LLM should document using this template:

 ```
 TEST ID: [test_id] ([Test Name])